Canadian Tyre Recycling: Engineering Solutions for the Great White North

 Northern Ontario Mining Innovation

-A major mining operation in Timmins implemented comprehensive tire processing capabilities using MK3 tyre baler technology designed for extreme cold operation.
-The installation serves multiple mining sites across northern Ontario.
+A major mining operation in Timmins implemented comprehensive tyre processing capabilities using MK3 tyre baler technology designed for extreme cold operation.
+The installation serves multiple mining sites across northern Ontario and was selected specifically for its reliability at sub-zero temperatures and its suitability for processing oversized mining tyres.

 “The equipment had to work in conditions that would challenge any machinery,” recalls the facility’s operations manager.
 “Two winters of continuous operation have proven the design’s effectiveness.”